RTVS presenter threatened with death, rape

-Following last two editions of the Sobotné Dialógy (Saturday Dialogues) political debates, public service broadcaster RTVS presenter Marta Jančkárová received threats of death, torture, rape and other via e-mail and phone.
+Following the most recent two editions of the Sobotné Dialógy (Saturday Dialogues) political debates, public service broadcaster RTVS presenter Marta Jančkárová received threats of death, torture, rape and more via e-mail and phone.

 NAKA initiates investigation